Addicticks/Preferences2Go/README.md

 | System Property | Description
 | --- | ---
 | java.util.prefs.PreferencesFactory | Mandatory.
 Must be set to `com.addicticks.preferences2go.TemporaryPreferencesFactory`
 | pref2go.xmlFile | Optional.
 If set it's assumed to be the name of a Java Preferences XML file conforming to the DTD as explained in the Javadoc for [Preferences](http://docs.oracle.com/javase/8/docs/api/java/util/prefs/Preferences.html).
 The content of this XML file will be loaded on startup.
+The file will only ever be read, never written to.
 | pref2go.printPref | Optional.
 If set to "true" the contents of the loaded preferences are pretty printed and logged to standard logger (level INFO) on startup.
 This only has effect if property `pref2go.xmlFile` is also set.